Life in the Sixth Form

 How we help each other

-As a Sixth Form it is our goal to support you to develop the independent skills and work ethic required to ensure you succeed.
-As you will see we are a supportive Sixth Form and we all commit to working hard to benefit each other.
+We are a supportive Sixth Form and we all commit to working hard to benefit each other.
 Your class teachers, the Sixth Form team and your tutor will all work together to help you manage your studies.

 What are study periods and how are they used?